What is a LIRP?

 Illustrated Rate based on historical returns | 6.24% | 6% | 5.73% |

-Even with only 10 years to invest before retiring, Harold’s $24,000 annual contribution grows to approximately $300,000 at age 65 and will provide a tax-free income of around $30,000 per year and a tax-free death benefit of almost $700,000.
+Even with only ten years to invest before retiring, Harold’s $24,000 annual contribution grows to approximately $300,000 at age 65 and will provide a tax-free income of around $30,000 per year and a tax-free death benefit of almost $700,000.

 As we said earlier, when choosing life insurance to serve as a retirement income tool, there are a few key points that you’ll want to consider.

-A LIRP is a long term play.
+A LIRP is a long-term play.

 IUL can be a great retirement income planning vehicle for most age groups.